- Homosexuality

 Since Sep 14, 1948

-While punishment is rare, it has been reported by The Korea Times that North Korea has executed a lesbian couple for being influenced by capitalism and bringing corruption of public morals.
+While punishment is rare, it has been reported by The Korean Times that North Korea has executed a lesbian couple for being influenced by capitalism and bringing corruption of public morals.

-While punishment is rare, it has been reported by The Korea Times that North Korea has executed a lesbian couple for being influenced by capitalism and bringing corruption of public morals.
+While punishment is rare, it has been reported by The Korean Times that North Korea has executed a lesbian couple for being influenced by capitalism and bringing corruption of public morals.

 Same-sex marriage in North Korea is not legal.